Priyansh-commits-3005/Iris-Classification/README.md

 and at the same time the logistic regression model used for a comparison has a score of 96.66 which uses a sigmoid function

+# Future Scope
+introduce a basic streamlit app that would be based on slider to input data and give the prediction on the flower